 Episode 12 Social Media Marketing with Robyn Logan

 Robyn Logan is the founder & Executive Director of International Coach Academy and has been working in the online space for over 11 years.
 In this episode, she shares her knowledge of how to use social media to create awareness for your project and the benefits of working in the online space.
 She also provides some valuable insights and models when working with social media tools.
 This episode features 6 webisodes.

 Episode 13 Making a Doco using a Mobile Device with Shoni Ellis

-Shoni Ellis i is a leading expert in mobile media and technologies and is the director of Twiggd, a social media and mobile devices company.
+Shoni Ellis, is a leading expert in mobile media and technologies and is the director of Twiggd, a social media, and mobile devices company.
 Her expertise is as a user experience designer working in the mobile device space.
-She has created experiences for art galleries, museums and zoos.
-In this interview Shoni expands on the opportunities that documentaries can access using mobile devices.
+She has created experiences for art galleries, museums, and zoos.
+In this interview, Shoni expands on the opportunities that documentaries can access using mobile devices.
 The episode features 4 webisodes.

-Episode 15 Producing Radio Documentaries with Dr Colm McNaughton a radio documentary producer and recipient of the Walkey Award-winning and most recently won the United Nations Association of Australia Peace Prize for his documentary La Frontera talks about the important of radio documentaries.
+Episode 15 Producing Radio Documentaries with Dr. Colm McNaughton a radio documentary producer and recipient of the Walkley Award-winning and most recently won the United Nations Association of Australia Peace Prize for his documentary La Frontera talks about the importance of radio documentaries.